THE CHALLENGE

 Multi-WAN with high throughput.
 Built for regional offices, data centres, and high-traffic locations with 200+ users.

 View in shop →Every router in the range supports SpeedFusion, VLAN segmentation, content filtering, and InControl2 management.
-The difference between models is throughput, port count, and the number of simultaneous cellular connections.
-We help you match hardware to site profiles, so you are not over-specifying small branches or under-powering critical locations.
+Differences between models come down to throughput, port count, and the number of simultaneous cellular connections.
+Match hardware to site profiles and you avoid over-specifying small branches or under-powering critical locations.

 FusionHub: The Cloud or Data-Centre Hub